 So how do you figure out what a specific college will actually cost you?
 There are four components you need to consider:

-- Financial aid that you don't have to pay back, such as scholarships, grants, and work-study
+Financial aid you don't have to pay back, such as scholarships, grants, and work-study

-Now that we have a basic idea of what we're looking for, the best way to figure out how to read a financial aid award letter is to actually read one.
+Now that we have a basic idea of what we're looking for, the best way to figure out how to read a student aid offer letter is to actually read one.

 Let’s take a look at five examples.

-This letter is unusual in that it provides a lot of details, allowing us to draw a pretty comprehensive picture of what this school will cost.
+This letter is unusual because it provides a lot of details, allowing us to draw a fairly comprehensive picture of what this school will cost.